dantaeyoung/messybot/README.md

 - Behaviors wrangle together a mix of abilities into a behavior.
 For example: E.g, if you send a Slack message, a z-wave light turns on and the hdmi monitor turns on, etc.
 - Since behaviors are pretty messily connected to abilities (i.e. there's no clear separation of behaviors and abilities), it's best to make as many small behaviors as possible that have specific uses, and to let each use 'turn on' those behaviors as needed.
+- Example behaviors:
+  - `ask_about_the_weather.js`: When someone sends a `@messybot weather` message in Slack, get data from a rooftop weather station and post in Slack